digitalphoton/dotfiles/README.md

 Run the following commands (assuming you use Arch Linux, have the `yay` AUR helper installed, and already have Xfce and zsh up and running):

-  `# sudo pacman -S compton exa feh neovim papirus-icon-theme termite ttf-dejavu`
+  `# sudo pacman -S i3-gaps compton exa feh neovim papirus-icon-theme termite ttf-dejavu`

-  `$ yay -S i3-gaps-next-git qogir-gtk-theme-git xfce4-i3-workspaces-plugin-git`

 Then just copy all of the folders in this repository to '~/.config'.
 Please note that for the zsh config to be applied you need to run: